What is National Play in Hospital Week?

 - Play can give children a sense of control and help them feel as though they have some autonomy – something that’s typically lost through illness and hospitalisation.

-One of the most popular resources has been our all-in-one sensory dream machine – the Sensory Voyager.
-Every voyager is portable, practical and infection control friendly, wheeling from room to deliver joy, distraction, and big smiles to patients in need.
+One of the most popular sensory resources in hospitals is our all-in-one sensory dream machine – the Sensory Voyager.
+Every voyager is portable, practical and infection-control friendly, wheeling from room to deliver joy, distraction, and big smiles to patients in need.

-We’d like to celebrate National Play in Hospital Week by sharing pictures from this year’s voyager deliveries and giving a big shout out to the NHS Heroes who’ve been working tirelessly throughout the pandemic!
+We’d like to celebrate National Play in Hospital Week by sharing pictures from this year’s voyager deliveries and giving a big shout-out to the doctors, nurses and play specialists who bring the magic of play to patients!